 - Logs of activity — does your service take a log of your account activity and what are their policies around your data?

-A verified service like this VPN Unlimited: Lifetime Subscription is a great pick for those who might now know where to start.
+We compiled 10 best VPN service for our users.
+Winner is a verified service VPN Unlimited: Lifetime Subscription, which is a great pick for those who might not know where to start.
 VPN Unlimited protects both your cellular and Wi-Fi connections, meaning your data is fully secure and encrypted even as you travel.
 And thanks to unlimited traffic bandwidth and a high-speed connection, you don’t need to worry about lags in service as you move around, or data restrictions.